pegros/PEG_LIST/help/sfpegListCmp.md

 ![List as tree grid](/media/sfpegListTree.png) <br/>
 _Display as Tree Grid_

-_Note_:In the last _tree grid_ example, fetching data with custom Apex enables to fetch a whole multi-level record hierarchy in a single call (while SOQL only supports 1 level of embedded subqueries)
+_Note_:In the last _TreeGrid_ example, fetching data with custom Apex enables to fetch a whole multi-level record hierarchy in a single call (while SOQL only supports 1 level of embedded subqueries)